oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 access token is a string representing an authorization issued to the client.
 The string is considered opaque to the client, even if it has a structure.
-Depending on the authorization server, the access token string may be parseable by the resource server.
+Depending on the authorization server, the access token string may be parseable by the resource server, such as when using the JSON Web Token Profile for Access Tokens ({{I-D.ietf-oauth-access-token-jwt}}).

 Access tokens represent specific scopes and durations of access, granted by the resource owner, and enforced by the resource server and authorization server.